vecnatechnologies/backbone-torso/docs/API.md

 Tracked/Child view methods

+- attachView
+- getTrackedView
 - getTrackedViews
-- activateTrackedViews
-- deactivateTrackedViews
-- **attachTrackedViews**
+- attachTrackedViews*
 - detachTrackedViews
 - registerTrackedView
 - unregisterTrackedView
 - hasTrackedViews

-- disposeChildViews
+\* methods you can override or extend to produce desired functionality

 ## List View
 #### Auto-manages many views based on a collection of models/cells